 “I can’t imagine how they wouldn’t be [among the frontrunners], unless there’s some major glitch in the Stroll–Adrian Newey relationship—which, of course, is always possible,” Windsor added.

-Reports emerged last month suggesting a rift was developing between Newey and Stroll.
 According to former Red Bull development driver Robert Doornbos, Stroll was reportedly unhappy that Newey was focusing entirely on the 2026 car, with little to no development effort going into the 2025 challenger.

-“The story now goes around that he is furious, that Adrian Newey does not want to interfere with the 2025 car,” Doornbos revealed.
+“The story now goes around that he is furious that Adrian Newey does not want to interfere with the 2025 car,” Doornbos revealed.

+However, considering Aston Martin’s ambition to fight for wins — and ultimately the championship — it makes sense for Newey to focus on the 2026 car, given the major regulation overhaul next year.
 That said, Stroll wouldn’t want his team to completely write off the 2025 season, as every position higher in the standings brings in millions more in prize money.

-Their poor form isn’t just down to an underwhelming car, but also Fernando Alonso’s uncharacteristically poor start to the season.
+Their poor form isn’t just down to an underwhelming car, but also Alonso’s uncharacteristically poor start to the season.

 My angle of the Fernando Alonso crash was crazyyyy!!